Kendra is in the kitchen. It is 4:45p.m.

 Meal planning really is worth every minute it takes.
 Plus, it doesn’t have to take long, and once you get a running list of favourites, you can just plug them in every week.
 Quick.
 And.
 Easy.
 (I won’t guarantee the daily walk- still working on that one here…)

 I’ve been meal planning several months now, and am completely sold on it!
 I also have recently tested out the popular Super healthy kids meal planning program.

 I have written a full review about my experience with the program, including who it’s ideal for and who maybe not.
-(Plus, tiny tummy tales readers can save 20% when you use my link to purchase!
-Thank you, Super healthy kids!)
+You can also try their plans for 30 days, free!

 Summary.
-I am going to wander out on a limb and claim meal planning will make every busy mom’s life easier.
+I am going to go out no a limb and claim meal planning will make every busy mom’s life easier.
 No matter what your situation is.

 Main benefits I found: